 The Experimental Station is working to build independent cultural infrastructure on the South Side of Chicago.
 We do this by fostering a dynamic ecology of innovative educational and cultural programs, small business enterprises and community initiatives.
 Since 2006, we have both built our own programming to address a variety of identified local needs and have fostered, hosted, and sponsored numerous other initiatives.

-Blackstone Bicycle Works, our first program, opened in 2006, is a bustling community bike shop, offering repairs and sales of refurbished bikes.
+Blackstone Bicycle Works is a bustling community bike shop, offering repairs and sales of refurbished bikes.
 It is also the only bike shop in Chicago that offers over 150 youth the opportunity to work in a retail setting, to earn bikes and accessories as they learn the art and science of bicycle mechanics, to learn about how a business works, to discover the satisfaction of a job well done, to participate in the civic life of a vibrant community, to be safe and free of the pressures of the streets, and to have fun.
+Blackstone Bicycle Works, our first program, re-opened in 2006 (it was originally founded in 1994 by the Resource Center and Dan Peterman).

 In May 2008, the Experimental Station launched the 61st Street Farmers Market to bring fresh, organic, and sustainably raised foods from regional producers to the Woodlawn neighborhood and to provide educational opportunities to learn about food preparation, healthy eating, and sustainable agricultural practices.
 Part of the Experimental Station’s Food Culture program, the 61st Street Farmers Market joins a variety of other food initiatives that we have fostered since 2006: the Woodlawn Buying Club (a bulk foods purchasing club), the 61st Street Community Garden, community bread baking, beer brewing, and the Original Fire Dinners supper club.